raspberrypilearning/build-a-webpage/en/step_2.md

 --- task ---

-Think about who you will make your ... for (your **audience**).
+Who are you making your web page for?
+It's useful to think about the kind of visitors you are making your page for.

++ How old will your visitors be?
++ How much will they know about your topic?
++ Is the page for other experts in your topic or is is for beginners?

+**Tip:** If you're making a page about a topic you know lots about, make sure you explain it clearly to other people.

 --- /task ---

 ### Get started

 --- task ---

+If you have paper and a pen or pencil you could sketch out your web page layout.

+You could also make a bullet point list of information that you want to include.

+--- /task ---

+--- task ---

-Open a [new Scratch project](http://rpf.io/scratch-new){:target="_blank"}.
+Open the [Build a web page starter project](http://rpf.io/scratch-new){:target="_blank"}.
 Scratch will open in another browser tab.

---- collapse ---
----
-title: Working offline
----

-To set up Scratch for offline use visit [our Scratch guide](https://learning-admin.raspberrypi.org/en/projects/getting-started-scratch/1){:target="_blank"}.

---- /collapse ---

-Use ... , a pen and paper, or both to plan ideas for your book.

 --- /task ---